Chinese literature: Opening and reform (1978–1989)

-During this period, the number of literary magazines rose sharply, and many from before the Cultural Revolution were revived.
+During this period, the number of literary magazines rose sharply, and a number of them from before the Cultural Revolution were revived.
 Poetry also changed in its form and content.
 Four "misty poets", Bei Dao, Gu Cheng, Duo Duo and Yang Lian expressed themselves in deliberately obscure verse which reflected subjective realism rather than the realism of the sort promoted during the Cultural Revolution.
 There was a special interest in foreign works.
 Recent foreign literature was translated, often without carefully considering its interest for the Chinese reader.
-Literary magazines specializing in translations of foreign short stories became very popular, especially among the young.
+Literary magazines specializing in translations of foreign short stories became popular, especially among the young.

 Some leaders in the government, literary and art circles feared change was happening too fast.
 The first reaction came in 1980 with calls to combat "bourgeois liberalism", a campaign that was repeated in 1981.
 These two difficult periods were followed by the Anti-Spiritual Pollution Campaign in late 1983.

 At the same time, writers remained freer to write in unconventional styles and to treat sensitive subject matter.
 A spirit of literary experimentation flourished in the second half of the 1980s.
 Fiction writers such as Wang Meng, Zhang Xinxin, and Zong Pu and dramatists such as Gao Xingjian experimented with modernist language and narrative modes.
 Another group of writers—collectively said to constitute the Xungen movement—including Han Shaogong, Mo Yan, Ah Cheng, and Jia Pingwa sought to reconnect literature and culture to Chinese traditions, from which a century of modernization and cultural and political iconoclasm had severed them.
 Other writers such as Yu Hua, Ge Fei, and Su Tong experimented in a more avant-garde mode of writing that was daring in form and language and showed a complete loss of faith in ideals of any sort.